 - Demonstrated interest and participation in the continued development of professional knowledge and skills to improve patient outcomes and client-centered care.

 How much do LPN programs cost in Michigan?

 Tuition rates are surprisingly affordable and consistent for community college LPN programs in Michigan, as indicated by the tuition figures listed below.
 Total program costs are substantially higher, though, once additional expenses like books, supplies, uniforms, transportation, etc. are added.

 Private school LPN programs are typically more expensive when compared to public school programs.
-Costs for these programs are often mitigated through school-sponsored scholarships and other tuition reduction opportunities, though, and most private and some public Michigan LPN programs offer tuition payment plans.
+However, costs for these programs are often mitigated through school-sponsored scholarships and other tuition reduction opportunities.
+Most private and some public Michigan LPN programs also offer tuition payment plans.

 Total Credits: 33

 $176/credit (Jackson County and extended county); $199/credit (out-of-county); $264/credit (out-of-state and international)

 $135/credit (resident); $194/credit (non-resident); $268/credit (out-of-state and international)

 Can I get financial aid to help pay for my LPN program in Michigan?